2011 NBA playoffs: (1) San Antonio Spurs vs. (8) Memphis Grizzlies

 This was the second playoff meeting between these two teams, with the Spurs winning the first meeting.

-The eighth seeded Grizzlies won their first playoff game in franchise history after they defeated the top seeded Spurs 101-98 in Game 1.
-The Spurs evened the series up in Game 2, but the Grizzlies won Games 3 and 4 to take a 3-1 lead in the series.
-In Game 5 with only 1.7 seconds left in regulation, Gary Neal tied the game with a 3-point buzzer beater to force OT.
-The Spurs won in OT 110-103.
-In Game 6, the Grizzlies won their first ever playoff series in franchise history when they defeated the Spurs 99-91, winning the series 4-2.
-In addition, the Grizzlies became just the second eighth seeded team to knock off a top seeded team since the NBA went to a best-of-seven series in the first round.
+The eighth-seeded Grizzlies won their first playoff game in franchise history by defeating the top-seeded Spurs 101–98 in Game 1.
+The Spurs evened the series in Game 2, but the Grizzlies won Games 3 and 4 to take a 3–1 lead.
+With San Antonio 1.7 seconds away from elimination in Game 5, Gary Neal connected on a three-point buzzer beater to force overtime.
+The Spurs would win in OT, 110–103.
+However, the Grizzlies defeated the Spurs in Game 6, 99–91, to win a playoff series for the first time.
+In so doing, Memphis became just the second eighth-seeded team to knock off a top-seeded team since the NBA began using a best-of-seven format in the first round.